Advisory Council Günther Schönrich. About relaxation of the corona rules.

 Read more.

-Prof. Dr Johannes Schmidt becomes Entourage Advisory Board in the field of Health ...
+Dr Markus Boehringer becomes Entourage advisory board member in the field of medical technology.

 Entourage expands.
 With Christian Fritz.
 In Switzerland.